Interpretive Nature Trails in the Adirondacks:

 After the elevated platform, you can continue to the upland portions of the trail.
 The path leads you up a hill through a mixed (primarily conifer) forest, past a giant Eastern White Pine.
 This section of the trail is a good place to see a variety of mosses that thrive in the Adirondack Park.
 The trail then curves to the right and rejoins the main trail.
 The walking is easy, with a few hills.

-Birds commonly heard and seen near the gazebo or in the mixed hardwood/conifer forest include:
+Birds commonly heard and seen along this trail include:

 Black-throated Blue Warbler